Skip to main content

 Do UAE residents need a visa for Thailand?

 It depends on your passport.
-UAE nationals (Emirati passport) are visa-exempt and can enter Thailand free for 30 days.
-Most European, American, Australian, Filipino, Indonesian, and South Korean passport holders are also visa-exempt.
-Indian nationals use the eVOA.
-Pakistani, Bangladeshi, Egyptian, and several other nationalities must obtain a tourist visa from the Thai Embassy in Abu Dhabi before travelling.
+UAE nationals (Emirati passport) are visa-exempt and can currently enter Thailand free for 60 days (a reduction to 30 days has been approved and is pending publication in the Royal Gazette — verify before travel).
+Most European, American, Australian, Filipino, Indonesian, South Korean, Chinese, and — currently — Indian, Saudi and Taiwanese passport holders are also visa-exempt, though India is set to revert to Visa-on-Arrival (15 days) once the Gazette publishes.
+Pakistani, Bangladeshi, Egyptian, and several other nationalities must apply for a tourist e-Visa online at thaievisa.go.th before travelling.

 Key Takeaway

 • It depends on your passport.
-UAE nationals (Emirati passport) are visa-exempt and can enter Thailand free for 30 days.
-M...
+UAE nationals (Emirati passport) are visa-exempt and can currently enter Thailand free for...

 • Visa-Free Nationalities: 60+